 What you will study

+We also provide insight into the latest thinking in numerous important areas, covering the tools essential for analysing the relationship between environmental issues and human society.
 As part of this approach, you will evaluate political, socio-economic, ethical, cultural and regulatory frameworks.
-You will acquire a sensitive appreciation of issues surrounding sustainable development and an understanding of the theory and application of sustainable
+You will acquire a sensitive appreciation of the issues surrounding sustainable development and an understanding of the theory and application of sustainable development.

-This programme provides a route to IEMA (Institute of Environmental Management and Assessment) graduate membership.
+It is also worth noting that our course provides a route to the Institute of Environmental Management and Assessment graduate membership.

 Study and work abroad

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.

 This course is normally completed in 12 months on a full-time basis, or between 24 and 60 months when completed on a part-time basis.